Training structure

 Faculty of Science

-The part 2 of the project will be dedicated to the "production process design and pilot scale production" of the recombinant protein using a high-cell density fed-batch culture.
-It will be a multidisciplinary, hands-on training of Bioprocess Engineering and will be organized over three different periods:
+Part 2 of the project will be dedicated to the "production process design and pilot scale production" of the recombinant protein using a high-cell density fed-batch culture.
+It will be a multidisciplinary, hands-on training course in Bioprocess Engineering and will be organized over three different periods:

--Week 1 : In Learning lab, students will participate in workshops to design and plan a production process in accordance with equipment and data available (scientific papers, reports, websites, previous results from UE "Multidisciplinary Lab Project 1").
-Based on the bottlenecks identified for production of recombinant proteins in E. coli, the students will choose the culture process to be used, define the production objectives, simulate the culture (planning objective), design a sampling plan, design the culture medium...
+-Week 1: In the Learning Lab, students will participate in workshops to design and plan a production process in accordance with available equipment and data (scientific papers, reports, websites, previous results from UE "Multidisciplinary Lab Project 1").
+Based on the bottlenecks identified for the production of recombinant proteins in E. coli, students will choose the culture process to be used, define the production objectives, simulate the culture (planning objective), design a sampling plan, design the culture medium, etc.